Garden Hose Holder

 Planning the garden hose post with hooks

 I began by gathering my tools and supplies.
-Next, I determined the height of the post, the distance from the house and the water spigot.
-I made a chalk mark on the brick to mark the place and then I measured out from my mark on the brick to find the perfect location to start digging a one foot deep hole.
+Next, I determined the post's height, the distance from the house, and the water spigot.
+I made a chalk mark on the brick to mark the place, and then I measured out from my mark on the brick to find the perfect location to start digging a one-foot deep hole.

 Installing garden hose post

-Once the hole was ready I placed the post in the hole and poured dry Quikrete in and filled around the post.
+Once the hole was ready, I placed the post in the spot and poured dry Quikrete in, and filled it around the post.
 I used a level to make sure the post was straight.
-At this point I gently added a quart of water and let it soak into the dry Quikrete.
+At this point, I gently added a quart of water and let it soak into the dry Quikrete.
 This is my secret Quikrete method that is so easy with no cleanup!
-Let the Quikeret setup for a 4 hours.
+Let the Quikeret setup for 4 hours.